 The patent of radial concept was registered in Paris on 4th June 1946 in the name of Pierre-Marcel Bourdon, Michelin’s Directeur Technique, two months to the day after Frank Sinatra released his first record album.

 In 1949, the revolutionary Michelin “X” radial made its public debut and was offered as optional fitment on Peugeots, the Citroën 11 and Simca 8.

 It was the Italians who led the charge to fully embrace the advantages of radial tyre construction.
 Lancia was the first, specifying the X tyre as exclusive factory equipment on their new Aurelia.

 Alfa Romeo soon followed suit, fitting the X to Alfa 1900 models.
 Due to the commercial success of their new radial, Michelin discontinued all further development of traditional tyres in 1952.

 In 1956, the firm took a further step by ceasing production of bias-ply tyres completely in order to focus exclusively on their radial models.
-At the same time, the X was given a lower 78-series profile, and the cotton body-plies were replaced by synthetics.
+At the same time, the X was given a lower profile and the cotton body-plies were replaced by synthetics.
 As the public grew to appreciate the handling characteristics and long-life of steel-belted radial construction, the X continued to increase in popularity.

 It became standard issue on nearly all Lancias and Alfa Romeos, as well as Citroëns and Peugeots.
 Other tyre manufacturers had no choice but to respond, most notably Pirelli, with the textile-belted Cinturato.
 As competitors continued to catch up, Michelin announced a revised X in 1967, the ZX, with a softer–riding carcass and improved tread pattern.